subquery/documentation/docs/run_publish/references.md

 ### reindex

-**Boolean** - When using reindex command, historical must be enabled for the targeted project (`--disable-historical=false`).
+When using reindex subcommand, historical must be enabled for the targeted project (`--disable-historical=false`).
 After starting the project, it would print out a log stating if historical is enabled or not.

 For more info, visit [Automated Historical State Tracking](./historical.md)